Conformal mappings in perturbative QCD: Abstract

 \section{Abstract}

-{Starting from the divergent behaviour of the perturbative QCD encoded in the singularities in the Borel plane, one can define a modified expansion, which allows one to recover nonperturbative features of the QCD correlators.
-The approach is based on the PV-regulated Borel-Laplace integral and the expansion of the Borel transform in powers of the variable which performs the conformal mapping of the cut Borel plane onto the unit disk.
-The modified expansion of the Borel transform converges in a larger region and has a better convergence rate compared to the original expansion in powers of the Borel variable.
-We write down the expression of the conformal mapping for the general location of the singularities of the Borel transform due to the infrared and ultraviolet renormalons.
-The corresponding expansions of the QCD correlators go beyond finite-order perturbation theory, containing an infinite number of terms when reexpanded in powers of the coupling.
-Moreover, the expansion functions exhibit nonperturbative features of the exact correlator, while the expansions have a tamed behaviour at large orders and are expected even to be convergent.
-These properties suggest that the expansions based on the conformal mapping of the Borel plane may provide an alternative to the standard OPE in approximating the exact QCD correlators.
-As examples, we briefly discuss the application of the method to the Adler function for masseles quarks and the self-energy of a static quark calculated in lattice QCD. }
+{We discuss the method of conformal mappings applied to perturbative QCD.
+The approach is based on the Borel-Laplace integral regulated with the principal value prescription and the expansion of the Borel transform in powers of the variable which performs the conformal mapping of the cut Borel plane onto the unit disk.
+We write down the expression of the conformal mapping for the most general location of the singularities of the Borel transform and review the properties of the corresponding expansions of the correlators.
+Unlike the standard perturbative expansions, which are divergent, the modified expansions have a tamed behaviour at large orders and may even converge under some conditions.
+On the other hand, the expansion functions exhibit nonperturbative features similar to those of the expanded function.
+Using these properties, it was suggested recently that the expansions based on the conformal mapping of the Borel plane may provide an alternative to the standard OPE.
+We briefly review the arguments in favour of this conjecture and discuss the application of the method to the Adler function for masseles quarks and the static quark self-energy calculated in lattice QCD. }